Seniors urge Congress to reform Social Security before program runs short on cash in 10 years

 A memo from Larson’s office says this would be paid for by changing FICA tax rules.

-Cassidy is pushing what’s known as the “Big Idea,” which creates an investment fund separate from Social Security and allows the funds to accrue over 70 years.
+Cassidy is pushing what’s known as the “Big Idea,” which creates an investment fund separate from Social Security and allows the fund to accrue returns over 70 years.

+Read: Water bead recall comes after Ormond Beach mom testifies to Consumer Product Safety Commission

 Seniors like Mason are urging Congress to act as soon as possible.